Adolescents

 Substance Use

 Adolescence is a time of exploring boundaries and new experiences, which may include experimentation with drugs (over-the-counter, prescription, or illegal) and alcohol.
-In addition to well-known things like marijuana or cocaine, new designer drugs are continually making inroads into the illicit drug supply.
+In addition to well-known things like marijuana or cocaine, new designer drugs are continually making inroads into the recreational drug supply.
 Parents and teens should be aware that drugs purchased on the street or the internet may not be what they are sold as and may have unintended or unexpected effects that may be seriously harmful or fatal.

 Difficulty Understanding Label Directions